 Environment Canada (EC) plays a significant role in science, governance and taking action to restore and protect the Great Lakes.

 ECCC coordinates and undertakes science activities in the Great Lakes.
 These include national science programs as well as unique research and monitoring activites tailored specifically for the Great Lakes basin.
 Great Lakes reports and publications are based on science carried out by EC and others.

 EC's governance role includes leadership, coordination and decision-making.
 These governance activities are carried out in conjunction with American, Canadian federal, and Ontario provincial partners at the basinwide, lakewide and local scales.

 - Canada-US Great Lakes Water Quality Agreement

-- Canada-Ontario Agreement Respecting the Great Lakes Basin Ecosystem
+- Canada-Ontario Agreement on Great Lakes Water Quality and Ecosystem Health

 - Lakewide Management Plans